Homelessness among LGBTQ youth in the United States: Federal policy

 In 2020, the government spent $4.2 billion annually on homeless assistance programs, but less than 5% of this funding ($195 million) is allocated for homeless children and youth.
 A fraction of that is for unaccompanied homeless youth.
 Furthermore, in 2006, the United States Interagency Council on Homelessness acknowledged that LGBTQ youth are at a 120% greater risk of homelessness than heterosexual youth, and that they are more vulnerable to negative health conditions, exploitation, and human trafficking.
-In 2014, there were no federal programs or policies designed to specifically meet the needs of or protect LGBT homeless youth in the United States.
+In 2014, there were no federal programs or policies designed to specifically meet the needs of or protect LGBTQ homeless youth in the United States.

 There are concerns about discrimination against directing funding toward homeless LGBTQ youth.
 Federal funds are allocated to organizations that provide shelter and services to homeless youth in the United States through two major programs: The Runaway and Homeless Youth Act (RHYA), first implemented in 1974 as the Runaway Youth Act and reauthorized multiple times since then, and the McKinney-Vento Homeless Assistance Act.
-According to the Center for American Progress in 2010, there are no mandates that the federal funds from these programs be provided to shelters that do not discriminate against LGBT youth.
+According to the Center for American Progress in 2010, there are no mandates that the federal funds from these programs be provided to shelters that do not discriminate against LGBTQ youth.
 This means that some funding is given to organizations with explicitly anti-gay or anti-transgender policies.
 This can lead to denial of care, youth being afraid to access services, or youth being sent to sexual orientation conversion therapy.

 Experts argue that policymakers are complacent regarding the specific problem of homeless LGBTQ youth.
 Runaway Youth Act programs are severely underfunded and are only able to provide services to a small portion of youth experiencing homelessness; and yet the Office of Management and Budget's 2006 rates these programs as 'effective', which is the highest rating possible.
 Federal responses remain focused on addressing gaps in research and data, such as questions determining factors of entry and exit to homelessness, impacts of homelessness on life outcomes, and effective ways to specify services and housing for homeless youth.

-As there are a disproportionate number of LGBTQ homeless youth, there needs to be an equivalent focus from researchers on addressing questions and issues specific to LGBT homeless youth.
+As there are a disproportionate number of LGBTQ homeless youth, there needs to be an equivalent focus from researchers on addressing questions and issues specific to LGBTQ homeless youth.
 Chaplin Hall and the Voices of Youth Count conducted relevant research in 2018 and formulated recommendations and solutions to gaps in research for policymakers to utilize.

 Advocacy

-Many individuals and organizations, including the Center for American Progress and the National Gay and Lesbian Task Force, advocate for change to institutional policies regarding homelessness among LGBT youth in the United States.
+Many individuals and organizations, including the Center for American Progress and the National Gay and Lesbian Task Force, advocate for change to institutional policies regarding homelessness among LGBTQ youth in the United States.
 The goals and visions of these activists include: